 How to Hold a Karambit Knife

 When first coming across this knife, it can seem a bit awkward to hold.
 The curved blade and handle can be confusing and make you wonder where even to place your hand.
 Plus, it looks extremely dangerous, so that adds a higher intimidation factor.
 In reality, this knife is not hard to hold and get used to.
+And, by design, they are more difficult to dislodge from the hand, making it even more valuable as a defensive weapon.
 There are actually many variations in the way you can hold your knife according to www.karambit.com.
 Here are a few ways to hold a Karambit knife that they mentioned.

 The Reverse Grip